Twyfords museum of products, medals, portraits from the 1850s

-Images from Twyford's Offices, Alsager, Stoke-on-Trent, prior to refurbishment in 2010
+Images of Twyford's Office reception area, Alsager, Stoke-on-Trent, prior to its refurbishment in 2010

 National two piece closet.
 1880